Advertisement

 What’s normal?

-If you get a reading above 180/120, call 911 or have someone take you to the emergency room immediately.
+If you get a reading above 180/120 mmHg, call 911 or have someone take you to a hospital emergency department immediately.
 Also call 911 immediately if you experience shortness of breath, chest pain, numbness or weakness in your limbs or face, changes in vision, or difficulty speaking—with or without high blood pressure.

 More ways to love the low-sodium life